 MCP and Agentic Skills Risk Coverage

 What this is.
-This pack turns fresh MCP and agent-skill risk language into a buyer-readable coverage artifact.
+This pack turns fresh MCP and agent-skill risk language into a reviewer-readable coverage artifact.
 It shows which SecurityRecipes evidence paths and MCP tools answer each OWASP MCP Top 10 and OWASP Agentic Skills Top 10 risk.

 SecurityRecipes is positioned as The Secure Context Layer for Agentic AI.
 That claim needs to cover both sides of the emerging control plane: